csa-ge/jobs.csa.ge/rules.md

 your bank account every month.
 Expect minimum threshold to increase as time goes by.

 Also, we expect our candidate companies to have a very good company culture.
-We embrace diversity and we like work environment where talent is appreciated and people are valued accordingly.
+We embrace diversity and we like the kind of work environment where talent is appreciated and people are valued accordingly.

 Always remember, to us salary is only part of the equation.
 Everybody knows at least one guy who went for a much smaller salary just because he liked the project.